Purdue-CS193/homework-0-TomChen67/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15619289&assignment_repo_type=AssignmentRepo)
 # CS 193 Homework 0 - GitHub and Your Own Website!

+## TomChen's First CS193 Homework
+- Favorite thing about CS193
+- It is run by previous CS students, so they know the struggles we have and can relate to us.
+- The class is not tense at all and the teachers are all very welcoming
+- It has a little personality test beforehand so we can all get to know each other on a personal level.
+- Teachers all want us to success in CS 180
+- Quite a small class so teachers can provide more help to each student and get to know them.

 ## What is this assignment

 Throughout this homework, you will create a personal GitHub account, use that GitHub account to modify some code from the homework repository, and then submit it to us for grading!
 This same basic process will be used throughout CS193 to complete and turn in all of your homework.
 For this first one, we're focusing on getting you used to the process.